NMHS-EhteshamChowdhury/chatbot/README.md

-Install the follow dependencies.
-Use proper proxy to avoid installation issues: langchain==0.1.13 langchain-community==0.0.29 langchain-core==0.1.33
+Install the following dependencies and use proper proxy to avoid installation issues: langchain==0.1.13 langchain-community==0.0.29 langchain-core==0.1.33